-As in IBM C/370 Version 1 and Version 2, control can be passed between Cross System Product (CSP) and OS/390 Language Environment in three ways: XFER, DXFR, and CALL.
+As in IBM C/370 Version 1 and Version 2, control can be passed between Cross System Product (CSP) and z/OS Language Environment in three ways: XFER, DXFR, and CALL.

-If you have code that passes control from OS/390 V2R10 Language Environment to CSP, which in turn passes control back to OS/390 V2R10 Language Environment, the behavior is undefined.
-Code that passes control from CSP to OS/390 V2R10 Language Environment, which in turn passes control back to CSP, is supported.
-In summary, OS/390 V2R10 Language Environment must appear only once in the chain of passed control.
+If you have code that passes control from z/OS Language Environment V1R1 to CSP, which in turn passes control back to z/OS Language Environment V1R1, the behavior is undefined.
+Code that passes control from CSP to z/OS Language Environment V1R1, which in turn passes control back to CSP, is supported.
+In summary, z/OS Language Environment V1R1 must appear only once in the chain of passed control.